buraksezer/olric/README.md

 version of the pair.

 Read-repair is disabled by default for the sake of performance.
-If you have a use case that requires a more strict consistency control than a distributed caching scenario, you can enable read-repair via configuration.
+If you have a use case that requires a more strict consistency control than a distributed caching scenario, you can enable read-repair via the configuration.

 #### Quorum-based replica control